 If you claim vehicle expense, you must provide certain information on the use of your vehicle by completing Part III.
-If you used more than one vehicle for business during the year, attach your own schedule with the information requested in Part III for each additional vehicle.
+Include an attachment listing the information requested in Part III for any additional vehicles you used for business during the year.